AzBuilder/terrakube/README.md

 [![gitpod](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod&style=flat-square)](https://gitpod.io/#https://github.com/AzBuilder/terrakube)

-For more information about the test environment please refer to the following [document](development.md)and to learn about the API check the following [document](https://docs.terrakube.org/api/methods)
+For more information about the test environment please refer to the following [file](development.md) and to learn about the API check the following [api information](https://docs.terrakube.org/api/methods)

 ### Security - Authentication